 Recent studies underscore that Austin is now the most expensive rental market in Texas.
 The need for affordable rental housing far outweighs the current supply.
 Recognizing this critical need.
-HACA, through AAHC, is doing its part with a goal to increase its affordable housing inventory to "2020 by 2020" in the next five years.
-AAHC has exceeded this goal and currently has over 2,600 units in its portfolio.
-AAHC continues to grow and currently has 804 units in the construction pipeline to be completed by 2018.
+HACA, through AAHC, is doing its part with a goal to increase its affordable housing inventory.
+AAHC currently has over 3,300 units in its portfolio.
+AAHC continues to grow and currently has 1,657 units in the construction pipeline to be completed by the end of 2019.
 In addition to serving as the catalyst for additional affordable housing, AAHC provides another source of revenue to fund HACA self-sufficiency programs.